heat1024/log-separator/README.md

-# lsws-log-seperator
+# log-separator

-Log Seperator for Litespeed Web Server (If you needs more than 2 access logs with lsws)
+Log Separator create each logs from one integrated logs